 Main content

-The 15 Hottest Fade Haircut Ideas To Try In 2023
+The 15 Hottest Fade Haircut Ideas To Try In 2025

 A fade haircut gradually “fades” from shorter at the sides to longer at the top of your head.
 To achieve a fade haircut, a barber will use clippers to create the fade hairstyle variation of your choosing.
+There are quite a few options, some of which we’ll dig into further down.

 A fade can last anywhere from one to three weeks, depending on how fast your hair grows and which type of fade hairstyle you’ve chosen.
 A tight fade haircut like a skin fade, for example, where the hair on the sides is shaved down to the skin completely, will need to be maintained every week or two to keep it looking its best.
 A more low-maintenance option like a low fade, however, can last up to three weeks between barber appointments.